Review & Rating

 The Ammara website is well organized and easy to navigate but missing some basic information.

 Faucets are clearly depicted in each of the four finishes available, and each faucet page includes a link to specifications and installation guidelines that are clear, well illustrated, and include troubleshooting tips and cleaning instructions.

 For designers and architects, the site provides 2d computer-aided design (CAD) images and 3d models for each faucet.
 The 3d models, however, are in the old Initial Graphics Exchange Specification (IGES) format which has not been updated since 1995, rather than the more widely accepted Drawing Exchange Format (DXF).

-Ammara's chrome is a a highly polished electro-plated finish over a heavy nickel undercoat.
-Both nickel finishes are the very durable finishes, and the bronze is a powder coating over a nickel undercoat, somewhat more fragile that the other Ammara finishes.
-PVD nickel is not actually nickel, but a more durable metal, commonly zirconium nitride (ZrN), used to simulate nickel.
+Ammara's chrome is a highly polished electro-plated finish over a heavy nickel undercoat.
+Both nickel finishes are the very durable finishes, and the bronze is a powder coating over a nickel undercoat, somewhat more fragile than the other Ammara finishes.
+PVD nickel is not actually nickel but a more durable metal, commonly zirconium nitride (ZrN), used to simulate nickel.
 The simulation is very convincing and reported to be up to 20 times more scratch- and mar-resistant than actual nickel.